TheEngageGroup/DMAWDOCS/README.md

       The "Visibility" indicates whether the event is public, password protected, or private.
 Events will most likely always be public.
       The "Publish" field can be edited to publish the event at a date in the past, immediately, or in the future.
       While creating the event, it's important to click "Save Draft" and "Preview" along the process to make sure everything saves and looks correct.
-      Once the event is ready to be published (after you finish the following steps), you'll click the "Publish" button.
+      Once the event is ready to be published (after the following steps are complete and previewed), click the "Publish" button.

 4. **Categorize the Event** - This is where events are categorized.
 This makes it so the web visitor can separate the events its type.